tofaruk/mvc-skeleton/README.md

 __Some conventions of view__
 * In the controller method you dont need to specify the view name if you want to keep the method and view name same.
+* Create at least one twig file (`index.html.twig`) for mandatory indexAction method.
 #### Example of render  view file from controller method
 ```
 public function addPostAction($prams = [], Request $request)